DaoCloud/DaoCloud-docs/docs/en/docs/amamba/quickstart/istio_argocd.md

     ![Select LB](../images/istio1.png)

-3. After creating the hosted mesh, manage the work cluster into it by referring to [Add a Cluster](../../mspider/user-guide/cluster-management/join-clus.md).
+3. After creating the hosted mesh, manage the worker cluster into it by referring to [Add a Cluster](../../mspider/user-guide/cluster-management/join-clus.md).

     ![Add a Cluster](../images/istio2.png)

 ### Notes

-When deploying Istio-related resources directly to a work cluster under a hosted mesh based on GitOps, the resources in the work cluster need to be deployed to the hosted mesh to take effect.
+When deploying Istio-related resources directly to a worker cluster under a hosted mesh based on GitOps, the resources in the worker cluster need to be deployed to the hosted mesh to take effect.
 You need to conduct the following operations:

 1. In the Global Management cluster, find the CRD resource `globalmeshes.discovery.mspider.io` in the `mspider-system` namespace,